jesperkha/DownloadCleanup/README.md

 - Open a terminal window and navigate to the folder with the `main.py` file in it.
 - Run the command `python main.py` to run the default cleanup process.
-- Additional arguments can be given, such as the flags below.
+- Additional arguments can be given as the flags below.

 <br>

 ### **Flags**

-`-r` | Automatically rename files to date of download / edit.
+`-r` Automatically rename files to date of download / edit.

-`-c` | Will request an input for new name of each file.
+`-c` Will request an input for new name of each file.
 Leaving the input empty will just keep the current filename.

-`-d` | Delete all `.exe` files.
+`-d` Delete all `.exe` files.
 This is usually done to remove installers.
 Will run default process as well.

-`-D` | Delete **every** file in downloads folder.
+`-D` Delete **every** file in downloads folder.

 <br>